Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 Examples partly reproducing the results published in two articles describing how to compute attributable risk measures from distributed lag linear and non-linear models.
 The code accompanying a first methodological article shows an application in single-city analyses, using functions in the R package dlnm.
 The code accompanying a second article illustrates an application in multi-city analyses, using functions in the R packages dlnm and mvmeta.
 The material includes the function attrdl (not available in the R package dlnm) with documentation.

-Modelling temporal variations with time-varying distributed lag non-linear models
+Modelling temporal variations in health risks with time-varying DLNMs

-Two applications of time-varying DLNMs, specified through an interaction between cross-basis variables and the time variable, to model temporal variations in exposure-lag-response associations between heat and mortality in a multi-country multi-city (MCC) data set.
-The first application illustrates how to model long term variations, partly reproducing the analysis described in this article.
+Two applications of time-varying distributed lag non-linear models (DLNMs), specified through an interaction between cross-basis variables and the time variable, to model temporal variations in exposure-lag-response associations between heat and mortality in a multi-country multi-city (MCC) data set.
+The first application illustrates how to model long-term variations, partly reproducing the analysis described in this article.
 The second application shows instead how to model within season variations, partly reproducing the analysis described in this article.
 The code uses functions in the R packages dlnm and mvmeta.

 Extending distributed lag non-linear models beyond time series data

-Time series regression studies in environmental epidemiology
+A tutorial on time series regression in environmental epidemiology

 Reducing and meta-analysing estimates from distributed lag non-linear models